jane-leon/dogfriendlyres/README.md

-# 🐾 Barkometer
+# 🐾 Sniffr

-**Barkometer** is an AI-powered tool that analyzes Google Maps reviews to determine how dog-friendly a place is.
+**Sniffr** is an AI-powered tool that analyzes Google Maps reviews to determine how dog-friendly a place is.
 It extracts relevant keywords, visualizes review patterns, and uses GPT-4 to give each location a dog-friendliness score from 0 to 10.

 ---